-As you prepare to create your company’s next video, you might be wondering whether it’s better to use film footage or motion graphics/animation.
-Both can give fantastic results, and there are plenty of highly successful brand videos in both categories.
+As you prepare to create your company’s next video, you might be wondering whether it’s better to film real footage, or to use motion graphics instead.
+Both can give fantastic results.
+In fact, there are plenty of highly successful brand videos in both categories.

-When choosing between film and animation or motion graphics, the key factors will most often be your budget, the staff time available, the video’s message and structure, and your target audience.
-Here are some of the main benefits and limitations of both types of video production.
+When choosing between film and animation or motion graphics, there a few key factors to keep in mind.
+Most often, your main concerns will be the budget, the staff and time available, the video’s message and structure, and your target audience.
+With that in mind, here are some of the main benefits and limitations of both types of video production.

 Pro: You Can Keep It In-house